Hardening Networking

 The following example is adapted from Firejail All About Tor section, adapted for NixOS.

-Save the following script as cleanup.sh
+Save the following script as cleanup.sh, change Your-User to your username:

 #!/bin/sh -e